jds21171/Random-Password-Generator/README.md

-# 03 JavaScript: Password Generator
+# Random Password Generator

-Create an application that generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+A web application that allows you to create your own unique password between 8-128 characters.
+You can select criteria such as uppercase/lowercase letters, numbers, and symbols to be included in your password.
+Once you have your desired password length and characters, hit the 'generate password' button to get your new password.
+You can experience the deployed project here: https://jds21171.github.io/Random-Password-Generator/

 ## User Story